Contributing

 mdbook has a live-reload feature, so any changes you make to the markdown files will be reflected in the browser after a short delay.
 Once you've made a change that you're happy with, you can submit a PR with your changes.

 The playground page is a little more complicated, but if you know some basic JavaScript and CSS you should be able to make changes.
+The playground code can be found in docs/src/assets/js/playground.js, and its corresponding css at docs/src/assets/css/playground.css.
 The editor of choice we use for the playground is CodeMirror, and the tree-sitter module is fetched from here.
 This, along with the wasm module and wasm parsers, live in the .github.io repo.